 Quick recap: Netflix says this is a movie about a dysfunctional family but I beg to differ. .
 These people are the most awful and miserable I have encountered in this list and that’s saying something, considering I have watched Downfall.

 Fun (?) fact: Many well known actors refused to play the part of Bill, who is a pedophile.
 It didn’t bother Dylan Baker, however, who claims his career never suffered and he moved on easily from the role.
-Who, you might ask?
+Who is that, you might ask?
 Exactly.

 One weird game I like to play when watching movies I’ve never heard of before is to think about what kind of person would list this film as one of their favorites.
 Because you know that somewhere, someone LOVES the hell out of Happiness and can probably quote it word for word.
 That concerns me, naturally, but I guess I can see the possibility in the kind of person who loves black comedies.
 And buddy, this is the blackest comedy there is.
 Unlike American Beauty where I could never figure out what the ultimate message was, this one was simple: The suburbs suck and the nuclear family is a myth.
 Heartwarming, no?
 Maybe not, but it makes the film much more tolerable to think of it as a farce, rather than a legitimate story.